-Ш Remove the base grille.
+Remove the base grille

+reme ve the suss grine.
 Use a vacuum cleaner with a soft brush to clean the grille, the open areas behind the grille and the front surface area of the condenser.

-Replace the base grille when finished.
+☐ Replace the base grille when finished.